 The inspiration for these ornaments came from these super-easy tissue paper Christmas balls that we made last week.

-There’s lots of fine motor action going on here, making it a great craft for preschoolers.
-Older kids will also enjoy making these ornaments, as they can create their own patterns and designs on the ornaments using a handful of craft gems.
+There’s lots of fine-motor action going on here, making it a great craft for preschoolers.
+Older kids will also enjoy making these as they can create their own patterns and designs on the ornaments using a handful of craft gems.

 This is a great craft to keep in mind if you need a last-minute Christmas activity for the kids as the holidays approach.

-To make our tin foil tissue paper ornaments, you’ll need:
+To make our tin foil and tissue paper ornaments, you’ll need: